Terry Slesser: History

 In the early 1970s, Slesser joined Beckett, replacing original singer Rob Turner, who had been killed in a car accident.
 Beckett released one self-titled album in 1974, produced by Roger Chapman of Family.

-Slesser then joined Back Street Crawler and its successor band, Crawler, for the balance of the 1970s.
+Slesser then joined Back Street Crawler and its successor, Crawler, until this disbanded in 1978.
 Following the demise of Crawler, Slesser joined the band Geordie in 1980, after its lead singer, Brian Johnson, joined AC/DC, subsequent to the death of Bon Scott.